-This place resembles almost perfectly with Venice because of the houses that lay alongside the glittering waters.
-The picturesque houses with red and blue window shutters make a charming spot that is perfect to be captured in a picture.
+This place looks almost perfectly with Venice because of the houses that lay alongside the glittering waters.
+The picturesque houses with red and blue window shutters make a charming spot that it is perfect to be captured in a picture.

-These windmills were constructed during the 16th-century and they are iconic for Mykonos.
+These windmills were built during the 16th century and they are iconic for Mykonos.
 Its windy weather was perfect for operating windmills and back then, the industry on this island was based on grain production, specifically wheat.
-In our days, the industry in Mykonos is focused on tourism.
+In our days, the Mykonos industry is focused on tourism.

 WHAT TO EAT IN MYKONOS

-Greece is the paradise of food.
+Greece is the food paradise.
 Seriously.
 From the delicious Greek moussaka full of meat, zucchini, and eggplant to souvlaki and gyros, in Mykonos, you can find a lot of tasty food.
-Of course, let’s not forget about the famous Greek salad, the fish with magic flavors or the stuffed tomatoes with meat and rice (known as gemista).
+Of course, let's not forget about the famous Greek salad, the fish with magic flavors or the stuffed tomatoes with meat and rice (known as Gemistos).